 CISA, through the National Risk Management Center (NRMC), works with government and industry partners to strengthen the security and resiliency of the national PNT ecosystem from the risks of both intentional and unintentional threats.

-As technologies emerge, it is important to secure infrastructure vital to national security, commercial industry and our everyday lives.
-CISA is working with federal partners and the critical infrastructure community to promote the responsible use of GPS and other PNT sources
+As alternate PNT services emerge, DHS will work with industry to understand how their adoption impacts critical infrastructure and the NCFs.
+Additionally, CISA will continue to lead DHS efforts to work with federal partners and the critical infrastructure community to promote the responsible use of GPS and other PNT sources.

 On February 12, 2020, the Executive Order (E.O.)
 13905 on Strengthening National Resilience through Responsible Use of Positioning, Navigation, and Timing (PNT) Services was signed.
 The goal of the E.O. was to identify and promote the responsible use of PNT services by the Federal Government and critical infrastructure owners and operators.